catalinaorg/49844/README.md

 # How to use this repo

+- give permission to script to execute

 `$ chmod +x start.sh`

-- run Vault server, initialize and unseal it
+- run script to start Vault server, initialize and unseal it

 `$ ./start.sh`